Looting Breaks Out in Minneapolis After Homicide Suspect's Suicide

 To refute the rumors, Minneapolis police held a press conference and shared video of the incident from a city surveillance camera.
 FOX 9 has reviewed city camera video provided by Minneapolis police which appears to show the suspect in the Ramp A homicide shooting himself.

-FOX 9 reporter Courtney Godfrey shared footage of people looting a liquor store and other businesses.
+FOX 9 reporter Courtney Godfrey also shared footage showing people looting a liquor store and other nearby businesses.

 Godfrey tweeted: “Looting in downtown Minneapolis.
 Haskell’s liquor store and Medical Arts building included.
 This is all linked to alleged suicide of suspect in earlier homicide.
 Crowds down here were convinced he was shot by police.”